dannsam/xenko-docs/manual/platforms/change-the-graphics-platform.md

 You can select which graphics platform your game uses, and add overrides for different platforms (eg Windows, Android, etc).

+> [!Note]
+> Make sure you have the latest drivers for the graphics platforms you want to use.

 1. In the **asset view**, select the **GameSettings** asset.

     ![Game settings asset](media/games-settings-asset.png)